ErdemOzgen/Cpp-Learning-Archive/README.md

 - Challenge projects.

 Doesn't seem enough?
-Then choose an item from our [to-do](README.md:227) list and start helping!!
+Then choose an item from our issues and start helping!!

 ## Content:
 <details>